lsds/KungFu/README.md

 ## Benchmark

-We benchmark the performance of the KungFu decentralized runtime in a cluster that has 16 V100 GPUs hosted by 2 DGX-1 machines.
+We benchmark the performance of KungFu in a cluster that has 16 V100 GPUs hosted by 2 DGX-1 machines.
 The machines are interconnected by a 100 Gbps network.
 We benchmark the training throughput of ResNet-50, VGG16 and InceptionV3.
 These models represent different kinds of training workloads.

 In the synchronous training case, we compare KungFu (``SynchronousSGDOptimizer``) with [Horovod](https://github.com/horovod/horovod) (0.16.1).
 Horovod uses OpenMPI 4.0.0.
 We evaluate the spectrum of batch size (from 256 to 4096) commonly used by SGD users.